dret/webconcepts/concepts/oauth-parameter/client_assertion.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/oauth-parameter/client_assertion"
 title:         "OAuth Parameter: client_assertion"
+concept-name:  OAuth Parameter
+concept-value: client_assertion
 description: "The assertion being used to authenticate the client.
 Specific serialization of the assertion is defined by profile documents."
 ---